rashmiaab/LendingClubCaseStudy/README.md

 ## Technologies Used
+- library - pandas as pd
+- library - numpy as np
-- library - version 1.0
+- library - matplotlib.pyplot as plt
-- library - version 2.0
+- library - seaborn as sns
-- library - version 3.0
+- library - calendar

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->